-For tips to prevent heat-related illness and places to stay cool, residents can visit the Health Department website.
+For tips to prevent heat-related illness and places to stay cool, residents can visit the Health Department website at www.westchestergov.com/health.

 Residents who need a place to cool off can check the Cooling Center Finder.
+Go to coolingcenters@health.ny.gov.
 When it is too hot at home, senior centers, libraries, community centers and indoor malls offer a respite from the heat.
 Call before you go to be sure of the hours.